open-contracting-extensions/ocds_bid_extension/README.md

 # Bid statistics and details

-Information on bids submitted as part of a contracting process is important for many forms of analysis, including:
+Information about bids is important for many use cases, including:

-* Market analysis for understanding the competitiveness of a given marketplace;
+* Market analysis, to understand competition
-* Red flag analysis for understanding potential corruption risks; and
+* Red flag analysis, to monitor corruption risk
-* Value for money analysis;
+* Value for money analysis

+This extension introduces a top-level `bids` object to describe individual bids and aggregate statistics.

-Regulatory regimes vary on the extent to which they allow information on bidding to be proactively published, and at what point in the procurement process.
-In some systems and processes, a list of invited bidders is published at the start of tendering, and full details and documents on the bids received are disclosed when evaluation is complete.
-In other systems, only summary statistics on the number of bids received is made public.
+Depending on the procedure, a bid can be an estimate, offer, proposal, quote or quotation.
+Regulatory regimes vary on the extent to which they allow information about bids to be proactively published, and at what point in the procurement process.
+In some systems and processes, a list of invited bidders is published in a tender notice, and full details on the bids received are published in an award notice.
+In other systems, only summary statistics, like the number of bids received, is published.

-The OCDS bid extension introduces a new, flexible, top-level section to each contracting process to capture bidding information.
-Implementers will need to assess which fields are applicable to their local regulatory regime, and to local use-cases.

-This extension can also be used to publish data on quotes.

 ## Schema